Frequently Asked Questions - General

 Most court hearings are recorded by either a court reporter or by electronic means.
 Copies of these proceedings may be obtained as follows:

 Complete instructions for ordering an electronic copy of a court hearing are included with the CD/tape ordering form.
-Contact Valeri Barnes in Phoenix at (602) 322-7147 and Bonnie Williams in Tucson at (520) 205-4203 with further questions.
-The fee for an electronic copy of a court hearing is $26.00.
+If you have further questions, please email firstname.lastname@example.org in Phoenix and email@example.com in Tucson.
+All inquiries will be responded to within one business day.
+The fee for an electronic copy of a court hearing is $30.00.

 Complete instructions for ordering a transcript of a court hearing are included with the transcript ordering form.
-Contact Valeri Barnes in Phoenix at (602) 322-7147 and Bonnie Williams in Tucson at (520) 205-4203 with further questions.
+If you have further questions, please email firstname.lastname@example.org in Phoenix and email@example.com in Tucson.
+All inquiries will be responded to within one business day.
 Transcript Fees are as follows:

 Type of Transcript Original Copy to Each Party